 Day 2: Dune Buggies, Fish Tacos and a Pint

-Power up for adventure with a seasonal frittata or almond-milk smoothie at locally owned Noster Kitchen, a bright and sunny space in downtown Coos Bay open for breakfast and lunch.
+Power up for adventure with a seasonal frittata or almond-milk smoothie at locally owned Noster Kitchen in downtown Coos Bay open for takeout-only breakfast and lunch (call ahead to confirm).
 Feel the adrenaline kicking in as you head 20 minutes north of town to Spinreel Dune Buggy & ATV Rentals to experience the Oregon Dunes National Recreation Area up close and personal via dune buggy.

 Confession: I was highly skeptical of this experience, imagining our vehicle flipping over or, worse, getting stuck in the sand and being lost forever in what is one of the largest expanses of coastal sand dunes in the world.
 However, as we suited up Mad Max-style, our guide put our minds at ease by assuring us that we could dictate the pace — and besides, if his young daughter could shred the dunes, so could we.
 We hopped in a very sturdy quad and gripped the handlebars for a glorious tour of this special ecosystem — ridges, slopes, lakes, forest and so much to see that you can’t view from any other vantage point.